eddast/T-427-WEPO/Assignment III/README.md

 ```

 ## How does ChitChat work?
-ChitChat provides two pages/views, the initial page (the login page) and the lobby page.
-The initial page provides minimal functionality but prompts user for a username which he or she must provide to proceed to the lobby page.
-The lobby page on the other hand contains a list of active chatrooms, the chatroom to which user is joined and corresponding functionality.
+ChitChat provides two pages/views, the initial page (the login page) and the Lobby page.
+The initial page provides minimal functionality but prompts user for a username which he or she must provide to proceed to the Lobby page.
+The Lobby page on the other hand contains a list of active chatrooms, the chatroom to which user is joined and corresponding functionality.

 ### The Login Page: Specifying a Nickname
-When prompted for a nickname in the login page, user must input one to proceed to the lobby.
+When prompted for a nickname in the login page, user must input one to proceed to the Lobby page.
 This nickname must be valid (f.x. not too long) and nickname must not be in use by another user currently using the client.
 The following shows an example of a successful login in the system - i.e. nickname is both valid and available.
-The user is immediately directed to the lobby once he or she presses the 'join in' button:
+The user is immediately directed to the Lobby once he or she presses the 'join in' button:

 ![alt text](https://image.ibb.co/moeSoH/Login_Success.png "Login Succeeds")